JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 JR: yes the principled BSDF thing

-yes
+NS: yes
 so that control panel is the most confusing thing in blender on the left side there are a lot of icons

 JR: :) i agree so far :)

-each with different content
-so you of course need to be in some window doing textures material which is some red circle with a map on
+NS: each with different content so you of course need to be in some window doing textures material which is some red circle with a map on

 JR: i don't see any icons on my screen or your last picture

-yes you doo a little (vertical) row of icons
+NS: yes you doo a little (vertical) row of icons

 JR: oh you mean the panel on the far right?

-yes
+NS: yes
 in the left side of that

 JR: yes and pick the map one?

-there is a vertical row of icons and you pick the one which is a red circles with something on "maybe a sphere"
+NS: there is a vertical row of icons and you pick the one which is a red circles with something on "maybe a sphere"

 JR: yes i think it is a map :)

-So it look like my picture
-yes
-so that is where one controls textures
+NS: So it look like my picture yes so that is where one controls textures
 Now to associate the image with the shader

 JR: ok

-under the center window there is the node window
+NS: under the center window there is the node window

 JR: yes

-and you have the principled shader set up but you need a texture so you need a node to grab the texture and use that as colours
+NS: and you have the principled shader set up but you need a texture so you need a node to grab the texture and use that as colours